Deep dive: the (in)stability of op-amps

 But what kind of a weird contraption is that?!

 Right.
 Tape-delay mechanisms are not commonly employed in op-amp circuits.
-Non-negligible transmission delays can sometimes crop up in electronic designs, but feedback loops are usually pretty compact on any sensibly-designed PCB.
-Unless you’re working with ultra-high frequencies or very long wires, signal propagation times are a relatively remote concern.
+Non-negligible transmission delays can sometimes crop up in electronic devices, but feedback loops are usually pretty compact on any sensibly-designed PCB.
+Unless you’re working with ultra-high frequencies or very long wires, signal propagation delays begin to matter only as you approach the gigahertz territory.

 Yet, there is another, more ubiquitous form of a “delay” mechanism: the capacitor.
 To be clear, a capacitor is not really a time delay device: it can’t store and replay past waveforms.
 Instead, it’s an integrator — that is, its terminal voltage is a function of the charging currents that flowed through it before.
 It might sound math-y, but it’s akin to how a bucket in your backyard “integrates” rainfall over time, “outputting” the result as a water level you can observe.

-Current per se is not commonly used to convey information in electronic circuits, but if a capacitor is charged and discharged through a resistor, then from Ohm’s law, the admitted current is proportional to the applied voltage.
-In effect, in such a layout, there is some degree of voltage shift between the driving sine and the output sine.
-The shift varies from 0° to 90°, depending on R and C values and signal frequency; a detailed discussion of this phenomenon can be found in an earlier article.
+Current per se is not commonly used to convey information in electronic signals, but if the capacitor is charged and discharged through a resistor, then from Ohm’s law, the charging current is influenced by the input voltage.
+This creates a degree of voltage-to-voltage shift between the input sinusoid and the output sinusoid.
+The resulting phase shift varies from 0° to 90°, depending on R and C values and signal frequency; if you’re curious about the precise mechanics, a detailed analysis can be found in an earlier article.

-Such a phase shift can be observed when shunt capacitances are added to op-amp feedback loops even without any discrete resistors.
+Importantly, such a phase shift can be observed when shunt capacitances to the ground are added to op-amp feedback loops even without any discrete resistors.
 That’s because the amplifier’s output transistors have some non-zero impedance (ZO or RO in the spec).
 The number often hovers around 20 to 100 Ω; this acts like a hidden series resistor in the output path.

-On the surface of it, even the worst-case RC shift (~90°) is nowhere near the ~180° offset needed for sustained oscillation — but op-amps have some internal phase shifts too.
+On the surface of it, even the worst-case phase shift in an RC circuit (~90°) is nowhere near the ~180° offset needed for sustained oscillation — but again, op-amps have some internal shifts too.
 The devices are usually designed so that their bandwidth rolls off just ahead of the danger zone, leaving just a bit of phase margin for external components.
-With some ICs, even as little as an extra -45° can be enough to put you in the red.
+With some ICs, the margin can be as low as 45°, so a single non-trivial capacitance can be more than enough to throw a wrench in the works.